anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_11 title="Pledge Status exchange" artwork-align="center"}

-The Registrar-Agent queries the Pledge Status via HTTP POST request on the well-known pledge endpoint at `/.well-known/brski/qps`.
+The Registrar-Agent queries the Pledge Status via HTTP(S) POST request on the well-known pledge endpoint at `/.well-known/brski/qps`.
 The request body MUST contain the JWS-signed Status Trigger (tStatus) artifact as defined in {{tstatus-artifact}}.
 The request header MUST set the Content-Type field `application/jose+json`.